EUDAT-Training/B2SHARE-Training/api/08_Record_versioning.md

 #### Deleting a draft record version
 You can delete a draft record version by using the DELETE method together with the record's URL.
 See the [Special requests](10_Special_requests.md#delete-a-draft-record) guide for more information.

+Once a draft record version has been published, you can no longer delete it.

 ## Altering the files attached to the record
 Once the new version of the original record has been created, existing attached files can be updated by deleting one or more of the actual files and replacing it by uploading new files.
 The new files can be completely different from the original ones and therefore can have different file names, mimetypes and sizes.

-Using the result from the previous request, first the current state of the files is retrieved with the file bucket id `c01247ac-b129-4764-8b91-ee9646f2794d`:
+Using the result from the previous request, first the current state of the files is retrieved with the file bucket identifier `c01247ac-b129-4764-8b91-ee9646f2794d`:

 ```python
 >>> files = requests.get('https://trng-b2share.eudat.eu/api/files/c01247ac-b129-4764-8b91-ee9646f2794d', params=payload